Stanley Robinson (basketball): Professional career

 Robinson was selected in the second round of the 2010 NBA draft by the Orlando Magic with the 59th overall pick.
 He signed a non-guaranteed, one-year contract with the Magic.
 However, Robinson was waived following the conclusion of training camp in October 2010.

 For the 2011–2012 season, Robinson played with the Iowa Energy of the NBA Development League.

 On October 17, 2013, Robinson signed with the Moncton Miracles of the National Basketball League of Canada (NBL).
 However, on February 5, 2014, he was released due to an injury.
 Robinson resigned with the Miracles on September 25 of that year.

 On September 7, 2015, Robinson signed with Leones de Quilpué, a Chilean club that plays in the Liga Nacional de Básquetbol de Chile (LNB).
 The following July he moved to the Dominican Republic to play for Reales de La Vega, and in September 2016 he came back to Chile with Deportivo Valdivia, then in November he joined Defensor Sporting in Uruguay.

 In November 2017, Robinson signed with Keflavík of the Icelandic Úrvalsdeild karla.
 Disappointed by his physical shape, Keflavík announced on January 2, 2018, they had released him and signed Dominique Elliott in his place.
 In five games in the Úrvalsdeild, Robinson averaged 15.6 points and 10.4 rebounds.

 In January 2018, Robinson signed with Club Escuela de Básquetbol Puerto Montt.
 That September, he moved to Español de Talca also in Chile.

 Personal life

 Robinson was father to three daughters, and had moved back to his hometown of Birmingham.

 Death

-Stanley Robinson died from an accidental opioid overdose, the Jefferson County Coroner reported.

-The cause of death is officially listed as “fentanyl toxicity".

-Robinson was found unresponsive in his Birmingham, AL home on July 21, 2020, a week after his 32nd birthday.
+Robinson was found unresponsive in his Birmingham, Alabama home on July 21, 2020, a week after his 32nd birthday.
+He died from an accidental opioid overdose, the Jefferson County Coroner reported.
+The cause of death is officially listed as "fentanyl toxicity".